Tangail District: Education

-In Tangail, the average literacy rate as of the 2011 census was 47.8%; male 50%, female 43.8%.

-Before the Liberation War, some educational institutions were established by notable persons of Tangail.
+The central school of Tangail is Bindu Basini Govt.
+Boys' High School established in 1880.
+Bindu Basini Govt.
+Girls' High School was established in 1882.
+These two schools were patronized and endowed by Rani Bindubasini Roy Chowdhurany and were named after her.
+These are nationally rewarded double shift schools.

 Santosh Jahnnabi High School was established in 1870.
 It is the oldest school in Tangail and the second oldest in the greater Mymensingh district.
-Bindubasini Govt.
-Boys' High School was established.
-In 1880 and Bindubasini Govt Girls' High School was established in 1882.
-Both are in downtown, Tangail.
-These are nationally rewarded double shift schools.
+Shibnath High School, Vivekananda High school, Police Lines High School, Zilla Sadar Girls' High School are some high schools in Tangail.

-In 1926, the Government Saadat University College was established by Wazed Ali Khan Panni, a zamindar and educationalist of Tangail.
+In 1926, the Government Saadat College was established by Wazed Ali Khan Panni, a zamindar and educationalist of Tangail.
 He named it after the name of his grandfather Saadat Ali Khan Panni.
 Govt.
-M.M.
-Ali College was established by Maulana Abdul Hamid Khan Bhasani at Kagmari (1 km from the main city) is one of the (First Govt.
-College) topmost colleges in Bangladesh.
-Kumudini College was established in 1943 by Ranada Prasad Saha (R.P.
-Saha), philanthropist of Tangail.
+M. M. Ali College was established by Maulana Abdul Hamid Khan Bhasani at Kagmari (1 km from the main city) is one of the first government colleges in Bangladesh.
+Kumudini College was established in 1943 by Ranada Prasad Saha, philanthropist of Tangail.
 He named it after his mother Kumudini.
 Later the college was converted into Kumudini Government Women's College.
 He also established Bharateswari Homes in 1945 at Mirzapur.
 He named it after his grandmother Bharateswari Devi.
-Mirzapur Cadet College, the third cadet college of Bangladesh, was established in 1963.
+Mirzapur Cadet College, the third cadet college of the country, was established in 1963.
 The then president of Pakistan Field Marshal Ayub Khan took initiatives to establish this cadet college.
-The famous Neogi family of Tangail, till the time they left during Partition, contributed much to the spread of education, with other zamindar families like the Roy Chowdhuris and the Majumdars.

-Currently, there are five government high schools in the city: Bindu Basini Govt.
-Boys' High School and Bindu Basini Govt.
-Girls' High School (established in 1880 and 1882 respectively by zamindar of Santosh—the famous Roy Chowdhury family who were co-founders of the East Bengal club of Calcutta), Shibnath High School, Vivekananda high school, Police Lines high school, Zilla Sadar girls' high school and Santosh Jannabi Govt. high school.